interplaynetary/p2p-template/README.md

 - ↓Real Mutual-Recognition → ↓Real Mutual-Desire
 - ↓Real Mutual-Desire → ↓Real Mutual-Playing
 - ↓Real Mutual-Playing → ↓Free Association
-- ↓Free Association → ↓Real Social-Material Coordination via Associations with Real Producers
+- ↓Free Association → ↓Real Social-Material Coordination via Associations with Real Contributors

 ---

 **On Capital Relations (and Coercive Relations in General) within Free Association:**

 **Let:**
-- Capitalist-Simulated-Production = Production appearing to come from capitalist but actually produced by producers!
+- Capitalist-Simulated-Production = Production appearing to come from capitalist but actually produced by contributors!
-- Commodity Fetish = The masking of social-material relations of production behind the veil of the product as commodity (market-relations) - the objective social-forgetting of the social-origin of things
+- Commodity Fetish = The masking of social-material relations of contribution behind the veil of the product as commodity (market-relations) - the objective social-forgetting of the social-origin of things
 - Second-Order-False-Recognition = False recognition given to obtain capital for buying labor-power

 **For any participant C attempting capital accumulation via Second-Order-False-Recognition:**